|

 line-by-line analysis of the Nicene Creed, to examine how Christianity relates

+to the universe described by the natural sciences.
 "Bede" is the pseudonym of a British man, who, while working on a physics

 degree at Oxford, abandoned his atheism and converted to Catholicism.
 Bede's